High school marching bands, sports still up in the air

 Meanwhile, the Alabama High School Athletic Association’s Central Board of Control meets Wednesday to talk about fall sports.

-Rena Philips, a spokeswoman for the Mobile County school system, told FOX10 News that the system has been in touch with the state athletic association and is awaiting guidance for that organization.
+Rena Philips, a spokeswoman for the Mobile County school system, told FOX10 News that the system has been in touch with the state athletic association and is awaiting guidance from that organization.

 Updated at 8:27 p.m. to include information about Orange Beach and Robertsdale high schools.